Costochondritis vs. Heart Attack: Knowing the Difference

 Purpose of Stretches and Exercises

-Incorporating stretches and exercises can help alleviate discomfort associated with costochondritis by improving flexibility, reducing muscle tension, and promoting overall chest wall mobility.[13]
-These exercises should be performed gently and without pain.[14]
+Incorporating gentle stretching and exercises can help alleviate discomfort associated with costochondritis by improving flexibility, reducing muscle tension, and promoting overall chest wall mobility.
+These exercises should be performed carefully and should not cause pain.

 - Chest Stretch